Riodsa/CharacterAnimation/README.md

 3D Assets: Character Model: Character assets sourced from Adobe Mixamo.

 Animations: Idle, Walking, and Dancing animations were retargeted and exported from Mixamo.

-# Libraries:

-GLFW / GLAD: Window management and OpenGL profile loading.

-GLM: OpenGL Mathematics for matrix and vector operations.

-Assimp: Open Asset Import Library for skeletal data.

-stb_image: Image loading for textures.

-# 🛠️ Build Instructions
-Ensure you have CMake and Visual Studio (or another C++ compiler) installed.
-Install required dependencies: assimp, glfw, and glm.

-Place your model files in resources/objects/.

-Compile the project using the provided Visual Studio solution or CMake script.

-Run the executable.
-Ensure shaders (anim_model.vs, anim_model.fs) are in the working directory or specified path.